 July 17, 2002: Apple ships a new super-sized iMac G4, offering a 17-inch widescreen LCD display that becomes the envy of most computer users at the time.

-“The best consumer desktop just got even better,” says Steve Jobs of Apple’s new all-in-one computer.
+“The best consumer desktop just got even better,” says Steve Jobs of Apple’s new all-in-one computer in a press release.
 “Having this gorgeous 17-inch flat screen floating in mid-air right in front of you is simply breathtaking.
 There’s nothing like it in the PC world.”
 He wasn’t wrong!

 This post contains affiliate links.
 Cult of Mac may earn a commission when you use our links to buy items.